Compare Rates and Save on Life Insurance

-Although all life insurance policy types can cover teens, not all policies are fit for teenagers.
-When looking for the best life insurance for a teenager, consider factors like age limits, policy terms, price changes and whether the policy builds cash value.
-Then, compare various life insurance policy types and products to find the option that best fits the teenager’s life insurance needs, preferences and budget.
+Although all life insurance policy types can cover teens, not all policies are ideal for teenagers.
+When looking for the best life insurance for a teenager, consider age-specific factors, such as age limits on policies, the flexibility of terms, how premiums may change and whether the policy builds cash value.

 Key Takeaways

-Premiums are cheaper the younger and healthier the teenager is when taking out a life insurance policy.
+Premiums for teenagers' life insurance are cheaper the younger and healthier the individual is when taking out a policy.

 Consider buying life insurance for a teenager if there’s a family medical history of genetic conditions that could affect approval and premiums later in life.